10 things I wish I knew before going to Tajikistan

 1. Where is Tajikistan?

 The Republic of Tajikistan is situated in the picturesque centre of Asia.
-Unfortunately, no access to the sea has been found here, but high mountains are breathtaking.
+Unfortunately, no access to the sea has been found here, but the high mountains are breathtaking.
 Despite the small area, the Tajikistan population is concentrated mainly in cities.
 It borders on the following countries: Uzbekistan, China, Afghanistan and Kyrgyzstan.
 More and more tourists from post-Soviet countries want to visit this colourful and exciting country because it occupies quite a favourable position in Central Asia.
 Many climbers are interested in attending the mountainous region called Pamir.
 Not even the Communism Peak or Somoni, in other words, Stalin's Peak is not neglected.
-This mountain is famous for its beauty of the snowy desert and is one of the fifty highest Tajikistan mountains in the world.
+This mountain is famous for its beauty in the snowy desert and is one of the fifty highest Tajikistan mountains in the world.
 Where can I find it?
 Among the two ridges, the Academy of Sciences and Peter I. The height of the hill reaches almost seven and a half thousand meters.
 There are other mountain peaks nearby for research.
 For example, glaciers called Walter, Moskvina.
 Even the Carpathians will not equal the magnificent mountains of Tajikistan.

 Let's not go deep into the origins of Tajikistan.
 However, let us consider the Tajik SSR, which is still familiar and close to us.
 It was one of the first union republics within the USSR.
 Initially, Tajikistan was part of the Uzbek SSR, but later it separated.
 The reason for this was economic independence and the percentage of the indigenous population with migrants.
 But, as everyone knows, Tajikistan became independent in 1991.
 It gave it an advantage in the international market.
 The Republic is famous for its robust energy sector, namely, renewable energy sources.
 More than 20 of the largest hydroelectric power plants are concentrated here.
 The light and food industry provides a significant portion of Central Asia's population with food.
 The community is proud of its roots and ancestral history and appreciates the national idea.
 Agriculture, which is represented by poultry farming and various kinds of berries, also accounts for a considerable part of GDP.
 In recent years, the standard of living of citizens has improved thanks to active foreign trade with the nearest countries.